In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 This makes it a breeze to get your item seen by the biggest number of people… quickly… and with a single click!

-It’s hard to blame them — because we’re all busy, get distracted, work late, or have kids’ activities that arise, etc. I’ve had people tell me several days in a row that they’d be here… yet they never showed.
+It’s hard to blame them — because we’re all busy, get distracted, work late, or have kids’ activities, etc. I’ve had people tell me several days in a row that they’d be here… yet they never showed.

 “I don’t want to drive all the way over there.”